Hemet Valley Mall

-Hemet Valley Mall is a small indoor shopping mall in Hemet, California.
+Hemet Valley Mall is a small enclosed shopping mall in Hemet, California.
 It is located on West Florida Avenue (California State Route 74) between North Kirby Street and North Gilmore Street.
 It is anchored by J.C.
 Penney and Hobby Lobby, with one vacant anchor last occupied by Sears.

-The mall, which cost $10 million to build and opened on October 15, 1980, with 200000 sqft of retail space.
-At opening it was anchored by a 50400 sqft, $1.8-million Harris Company department store (later became Harris-Gottschalks in 1999) and a J.C.
+The mall, which cost $10 million to build, opened on October 15, 1980, with 200000 sqft of retail space.
+When it opened it was anchored by a 50400 sqft, $1.8-million Harris Company department store (later becoming Harris-Gottschalks in 1999) and a J.C.
 Penney, plus 40 specialty shops.
 Sears was then annexed to the mall in 1998 (relocated from standalone store.)
-Gottschalks closed in 2009 due to bankruptcy, which was first replaced by Forever 21, and later Hobby Lobby.
-Sears closed in 2020 as a plan of closing 40 stores nationwide.
+Gottschalks closed in 2009 due to bankruptcy and was first replaced by Forever 21, and later Hobby Lobby.
+Sears closed in 2020 as a part of a plan to close 40 stores nationwide.